iossifovlab/snakeobjects/documentation/tutorial.rst

 ``{params.sId}``.
 The ``threads`` clause is the way to inform ``snakemake`` of the number of threads the rule will use in its implementation.
 Alignment of sequencing reads with bwa is a task that can benefit greatly from the use of threads.
-The tool typically loads into memeory a fairly large index and then uses that index to align tens or even hundreds of millions of reads or read pairs.
-Each read is aligned indendently.
+The tool typically loads into memory a fairly large index and then uses that index to align tens or even hundreds of millions of reads or read pairs.
+Each read is aligned independently.
 Having many threads share the same index but process different reads goes a long way towards optimizing memory usage, a resource that is frequently a bottleneck in large sequence analysis projects.
 But when we execute on computational cluster we have to take into account the number of cores configured on the individual cluster nodes and how easy it is to schedule a job requiring many threads in typical cluster loads or when we run large projects.
-The ability to controll the number of threads, memeory, and other resources separatelly for each rule makes is possible to develop a strategy balancing the many contradictory requirements.
+The ability to control the number of threads, memory, and other resources separately for each rule makes is possible to develop a strategy for balancing the many contradictory requirements.

 We will now create the alignment bam files first for the ``projectsTest`` project and then for the large ``project``.
-We need to recreate the object graph (by running :option:`sobjects prepare`) because we introdued teh new dependence of fastq objects on the ``reference/o``.
-But unless we start from scratch, by removeing teh ``objects`` directory, we would need to help ``snakemake`` a bit by asking explicitly to run the ``align`` rule---here we in the situation when we added a targed to already complete objects.
+We need to recreate the object graph (by running :option:`sobjects prepare`) because we introduced the new dependence of fastq objects on the ``reference/o``.
+But unless we start from scratch, by removing the ``objects`` directory, we would need to help ``snakemake`` a bit by asking explicitly to run the ``align`` rule---here we are again in the situation when we add a target to an already complete objects.

 .. code-block:: bash